0nix/ggj21/twine/evidence_questioning.md

 "Could have simply been that we created the dissatisfaction?"
 Bayer inquires.
 "We have put him on the no-exit visa list -- part and parcel of procedure.
 He is subject to Ministry surveillance, after all.
 This might just be a man annoyed at something we did.
 Of course, it's something that he has no right to know.
 He had never been in our sphere of interest before, and had no reason to suspect otherwise.
 Some manner of outward manifestation of discomfort is justified."

 "We didn't start surveillance on this man out of the blue, Sergeant."
 Sessler responds.
-"Thuogh this should ring bells for you from.
+"Though this should ring bells for you from.
 Remind you of dear pop-pop, hmm Bayer?"
 He says mirthfully, savoring those last words.
 "This fits a pattern of behavior that precisely justifies surveillance.
 Intelligence has put him on a list for reasons of state security.
 If Division XXI has reason to suspect something through independent informants, then we should heed their call." /n/n Sessler waits for a response to his provocation.
 Sergeant Bayer simply glances at him and remains silent.

 [Agree with Sessler]